Common questions · Straightforward answers

 • Insurance companies have rules about which diagnoses deserve reimbursement and which do not.
 As a private pay provider, I do not have to pathologize your symptoms in order to get paid.
 I am able to favor ethics over bureaucracy.

-My standard practice is to provide receipts instead of superbills.
+• My standard practice is to provide receipts instead of superbills.
 If you plan to submit claims to a health plan, please let me know during your intake so I can provide superbills instead.
-A superbill is a special type of receipt that has additional information required by insurance companies.
+A superbill is a special type of receipt that has additional information required by insurance companies in order for them to consider reimbursing you for out-of-network claims.
 When you request a superbill, it will be necessary to give you a diagnosis and to adhere to health plan rules regarding session length.
 Please note that some services may not be covered even with a superbill.

 If your insurance company requires your records in order to approve a claim, you will need to request the records from me and send them yourself.
 As a non-contracted provider, I do not participate in chart audits or claims justification, and I will not communicate with the insurance company on your behalf.
 This may make it harder for you to obtain reimbursement, and it may result in denial of a claim.